 Enema [Canadian product]: Remove nozzle and protective cap from enema bottle; place one dispersible tablet into enema bottle.
 Place nozzle back on the bottle, ensure protective cap is secured, then shake bottle vigorously for at least 10 seconds or until tablet is completely dissolved (suspension should turn slightly yellowish).
 Volume of reconstituted enema is 115 mL.

 Rectal: Rectal foam: For rectal use only; not for oral use.
 Wash hands before and after use.
-Prior to use, patients should use the bathroom to empty the bowel.
+Prior to use, patients should use the bathroom to empty the bowel; when administering evening dose (immediately prior to bedtime), do not empty bowels again until the next morning if possible.
 Attach applicator to canister nozzle.
 Each applicator is coated with a lubricant.
 If additional lubrication is needed, petrolatum or petroleum jelly can also be used.
 Warm the canister in the hands while shaking it vigorously for 10 to 15 seconds prior to use.
 Unlock the canister by twisting the domed canister top until it is aligned with the nozzle.
 May be used in a standing, lying or sitting position (eg, while sitting on the toilet).
 Turn the canister upside down and gently insert applicator tip into rectum as far as is comfortable.
 Push down on the pump dome with forefinger and hold for 2 seconds; release finger pressure on pump dome and hold applicator in place for 10 to 15 seconds.
-Only use applicator provided by manufacturer; do not insert any part of the aerosol container in the rectum.
-After administering, withdraw and discard the used applicator in provided plastic trash bag.
-Evening doses should be applied immediately prior to bedtime.
-Patient should try not to empty the bowel again until the next morning.
+After administering, applicators can only be used one time and should be discarded in provided plastic trash bag.
 Avoid fire, flame and smoking during and immediately following administration.
 Temporarily discontinue use before initiation of bowel preparation for colonoscopy; consult provider prior to resuming therapy.

 Rectal enema [Canadian product]: For rectal use only; not for oral use.
 Patient should lie down on left side, shake the reconstituted enema bottle, remove protective cap and then empty contents into rectum.
 Patient should roll over on stomach and remain in this position for 5 minutes, then lie in a comfortable position.
 Enema should be retained the whole night if possible or as long as possible.